 Trafficking in Stolen Property is a serious offense in Arizona.
-The statute defining the offense of Trafficking in Stolen Property is contained within the organized crime section of the criminal code and is codified as A.R.S. § 23-2307.
-A person who recklessly traffics in the property of another that has been stolen is guilty of trafficking in stolen property in the second degree.
-Meanwhile, a person who knowingly initiates, organizes, plans, finances, directs, manages, or supervises the theft and trafficking of the stolen property of another is guilty of trafficking in stolen property in the first degree.
+The statute defining the offense is contained within the organized crime section of the criminal code and is codified as A.R.S. § 13-2307.
+A person who recklessly traffics in the property of another that has been stolen is guilty in the second degree.
+Meanwhile, a person who knowingly initiates, organizes, plans, finances, directs, manages, or supervises the theft and trafficking of the stolen property of another is guilty in the first degree.

 For instance, proof that a defendant possessed property that was recently stolen, unless adequately explained, may give rise to an inference that the person in possession of the property was aware of the risk that it had been stolen, or participated in some way in the theft.
 Proof that the property was purchased at a price substantially below fair market value, unless satisfactorily explained, can also give rise to an inference that the person buying or selling the property was aware of the risk that it was stolen.
 Lastly, proof of purchase or sale of stolen property by a dealer in property, outside of the regular course of business, or without the usual indicia of ownership other than mere possession, unless satisfactorily explained, may give rise to an inference that the person buying or selling the property was aware of the risk that it had been stolen.

-Trafficking in Stolen Property in the first degree is a class 2 felony, which is more serious than Trafficking in Stolen Property in the second degree.
+Trafficking in Stolen Property in the first degree is a class 2 felony, which is more serious than a second degree charge.
 Prosecutions for Trafficking in Stolen Property in the first degree are much less common.
 When they do arise, they are typically aimed at those who direct others who engage in the theft and trafficking of stolen property.
 Typically, these prosecutions are based upon the testimony of co-defendants, who will often turn state’s evidence in an attempt to obtain favorable treatment with respect to their own crimes.
 This scenario allows for effective attacks on the credibility of the State’s witnesses, who will often say anything to save their own skin.